virtualcitySYSTEMS/map-ui/documentation/CONTEXT_MENU.md

 - No interactions are made on the map.
 - No action in the context menu has been executed.

+The context menu is rendered with a dynamic width, with a max width of 320px.
+Ensure that the title of your action is as short as possible.
+And double check the result.
+Otherwise you must provide a tooltip for the ellipsis via the actions title.

 ## Usage

 The `ContextMenuManager` provides an API to add handlers based